Skip to main content

-USITC Institutes Section 337 Investigation of Certain Dental and Orthodontic Scanners and Software
+USITC Institutes Section 337 Investigation of Certain Light-Emitting Diode Products, Systems, and Components Thereof (I)

-The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain dental and orthodontic scanners and software.
+The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain light-emitting diode products, systems, and components thereof (I).
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Align Technology, Inc., of San Jose, CA, on December 10, 2018.
-The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain dental and orthodontic scanners and software that infringe patents asserted by the complainant.
-The complainant requests that the USITC issue a limited exclusion order and a cease and desist order.
+The investigation is based on a complaint, as amended, filed by Lighting Science Group Corporation and Healthe, Inc., of Cocoa Beach, FL, and Global Value Lighting, LLC, of West Warwick, RI, on April 30, 2019.
+This is one of two investigations that the USITC is instituting based on the amended complaint.
+As it pertains to this investigation, the amended complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain light-emitting diode products, systems, and components thereof that infringe certain patents asserted by the complainants.
+The complainants request that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC has identified the following as respondents in this investigation: